-Classroom Policies:
+Virtual Classroom Policies:

-Respect for Your Professor and Your Classmates: All students will maintain and expect respect for professor's and fellow classmates' personal beliefs, values, morals and life situations.
-Insensitivity concerning race, language/accent, religion, gender, sexual orientation, mental/physical disability, psychological disorders, age, or socio-economic status (family situation), etc. will not be tolerated and will have consequences on the student's academic standing.

-Proper Manners: Please be mindful of the required netiquette to interact online with your classmates and with me.
-When you email me, you will use proper salutation (Dr. Mangano, not Miss, Mrs., Serena, or anything that is unprofessional), greetings, and the necessary formal register that is appropriate for communications with your professors.
+- Respect for Fellow Students: All students will maintain respect for fellow classmates' personal beliefs, values, morals and life situations.
+Insensitivity concerning race, religion, sex/gender, sexual orientation, mental/physical disability, psychological disorders, age, or socio-economic status (family situation) will not be tolerated. - Proper Manners: Please be mindful of the required netiquette to interact online with your classmates and with me.
+When you email me, you will use proper salutation (Dr. Mangano), greetings, and the necessary formal register that is appropriate for communications with your professors.
 If you fail to do that, I will ask you to properly reword your emails before I will answer to you.
 This is college, and it is important that you learn to be professional in all your interactions.
 Inappropriate and rude behaviors will be reported to the Office of Student Conduct and will have serious consequences on your grades.